 My aim in teaching and writing about the internal arts is to increase the number of people who practice and reap the health and wellness rewards.
 But let’s face it, learning tai chi or any “foreign” art can be incredibly complex and takes time!
 Not so with the easiest and incredibly beneficial practice of the inner smile meditation.
 In the internal arts world, it has to be the best combination of easy-to-do and bang-for-your-buck.

 The inner smile is a meditation process where a practitioner is trained to hold a smile, slow and deepen the breath, and move mental attention down into the body focusing on the major organs.
+Modern research now substantiates the findings that altering a person’s face to be rested or smiling improves their disposition.

 All you need to get started is an understanding of what the inner smile is and the eight steps needed to add it to you meditation or daily routine.
 I am also going to share some pretty cool modern research that supports what the Taoists have known for millennia.